lzim/teampsd/ees_workgroup/master_brochures/session_02_ees_brochure.md

 2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.

-3. Apply your clinical expertise to make individual and team decisions in response to findings.
+3. Apply your clinical expertise to make individual and team decisions in response to findings from the *MTL* Data UI.

 ## Pre-Test: No